velvia/links/rust.md

 * OTOH, rustc is definitely much much stricter (IMO) compared to scalac.
 Much of this is for good reason though, for example lack of integer/primitive coercion, ownership, etc. gives safety guarantees.

+### Rust and Python

+* [PyO3](https://github.com/PyO3/pyo3) seems to be a gold standard of Rust-based Python module development.
+  - [Maturin](https://github.com/PyO3/maturin) - for building and publishing PyO3-based/Rust Python modules, or mixed Rust/Python projects
+  - There are older posts too: [Wrapping Rust Types as Python classes](https://depth-first.com/articles/2020/08/03/wrapping-rust-types-as-python-classes/) and [RustyPy](https://github.com/iduartgomez/rustypy/wiki/Rust-in-Python) but they are much more work than PyO3
+* [PyOxidizer](https://pyoxidizer.readthedocs.io/en/stable/) - a Rust tool to package Python apps, interpreter, and all dependencies as a single binary, by wrapping app in a Rust program with a custom Rust Py module importer.
+Also helps embed Python code in Rust apps.
+* [Oh no, my data science is getting Rusty!](https://www.crowdstrike.com/blog/data-science-test-drive-of-rust-programming-language/) - neat post from CrowdStrike on integrating Rust with Python for improved performance AND safety

 ### Rust-OtherLanguage Integration / Rust FFI

 * [Calling Rust from Java](http://stackoverflow.com/questions/30258427/calling-rust-from-java) - especially see the hint for using jnr-ffi